 OK, kudos to the Liberals in Ottawa, someone is finally getting the right words into some mouthes ... sometimes, according to an article in the Globe and Mail.
 Global Affairs* Minister Stéphane Dion is quite right to emphasize that we ought to be somewhat less concerned with Iraq and Syria, both of which are very likely … Continue reading War Aims: Doing the Right Thing

-In June of 2012 then Prime Minister Stephen Harper sent a letter to then Minister of National Defence Peter MacKay telling him that even more savings had to be found in the defence budget but, additionally, telling him where to make the cuts, specifically to some surplus property and to headquarters staff.
-Not even a … Continue reading Do The Easy Stuff First, Minister Sajjan
+In June of 2012 then Prime Minister Stephen Harper sent a letter to the then Minister of National Defence Peter MacKay telling him that even more savings had to be found in the defence budget but, additionally, telling him where to make the cuts, specifically to some surplus property and to headquarters staff.
+Not even … Continue reading Do The Easy Stuff First, Minister Sajjan

 There is a pointed reminder, in this morning's Globe and Mail, that our strategic firm base (to use an army tactical term) is, in this dangerous world, North America and Michael Kergin, former Canadian ambassador to the United States, Arturo Sarukhan, former Mexican ambassador to the United States, and Anthony Wayne, former U.S. ambassador to Mexico … Continue reading Securing our firm base